junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 <br>

-**Notes after chapter**:
+**Words after work**:

 I'll have to confess the story turns out a bit different from what I imagined in the first place.
-The ultimate scene I really wanted to write is the one they float in the space and watch the planet that shouldn't be there, and eventually have to explode it -- at least I got that part roughly right.
+The ultimate scene I really wanted to write is the one where they float in space and watch the planet that shouldn't be there, and eventually have to explode it -- at least I got that part roughly right.
 But so many other things, those other past times they travel back to, they just turned out a bit different, it's hard to explain.
-I didn't really get to write as much about broken Cas as I planed as well, Dean's thoughts keep carry the story away, so I blame that on Dean.
+I didn't really get to write as much about broken Cas as I planned as well, Dean's thoughts keep carrying the story away, so I blame that on Dean.

 But it's not Dean's fault to be taken away by all the things he gets to see and has to do.
 The beginning of the evolution, the extinction of species, the formation and destruction of planets.
-It's too big for human, too grand, too celestial, too cosmic, too angelic.
+It's too big for humans, too grand, too celestial, too cosmic, too angelic.
 I love seeing him awed, by the nature and world itself, and most of all, by Cas.
 He's reminded over and over again that even when Cas is broken, he's still an angel, magnificent and beautiful and powerful.
 And in this journey, he gets to experience all those with him, watching all the most human side and most celestial side of Cas, learning more about him by every stop, loving him by every minute.
 It's not even about love anymore, like he realized, everything is too mind-blowing and eye-opening to even think properly.
 I think he's not the only one who can't think properly because of how big these scenes are.

 <br>